Ivarz/paramer/README.md

         -O sample_output_2.fq.gz
 ```

-Will generate files containing sequencing reads that have matches in the Bloom filter
+Will output files containing sequencing reads that have matches in the Bloom filter
 (in example: `sample_output_1.fq.gz` and `sample_output_2.fq.gz`)